ShadowTitan123/TextTranslatorCY/README.md

 ### Run Live Version

-In Order to Run Live Server of This Application.
-VISIT - [HERE](https://nodejs.org/en/)
+In Order to Run Live Version of this Application.
+VISIT [HERE](https://nodejs.org/en/)

 ### Run Locally